uwePhillPhelps/IAP-2024/Tutorials/Workshop 4.md

   * Delay amount?
 * Distance sensing allows us to control things smoothly and fluidly using a **continuous** scale... what could we control insetad that is unconventional?
 * We can use the distance sensor to control more than one thing at a time...
 Which two parameters could you control at the same time for a pleasant sound?

-## Exercise 5 - Lights
-Let’s build a Light Dependent Resistor circuit on the breadboard to use with your smartphone flashlight 😀🔦💡

 </details>